turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 }
 ```

-As you can see, we call the private `internal_remove_from_market` function so that this `Buy` function can remove the token from market without any validation.
+As you can see, we call the private `internal_remove_from_market` function to remove the token from market without any validation.

-Below is the unit test for the `Buy` function
+We can now test our `buy` function using the unit test below by updating our `main.unit.spec.ts`:

 ```typescript
 describe('buy', () => {